 In addition to providing affordable housing options, housing opportunities to ensure the rapid re-housing of the homeless must be explored and participation and coordination with service providers expanded.
 Members of the Delray Beach Homeless Task Force along with City of Delray Beach Staff participated in the 2017 and 2018 Point-In-Time Study.
-The Point-In-Time count is generally conducted to identify the number of homeless individuals and families in the county.
+The Point-In-Time count is generally conducted to identify the number of homeless individuals and families in the County.
 The count also serves to measure the changing needs of the homeless, as well as provide direction for future development of housing and services.
 During the 2018 Point in Time Study, 10.2% of the unsheltered individuals surveyed were found within Delray Beach.

-As presented in Table HCE-10, Delray Beach has a total population of almost 65,000 with latest counts estimating 110 homeless individuals.
+As presented in Table HCE-J, Delray Beach has a total population of almost 65,000 with latest counts estimating 110 homeless individuals.
 For a comparison with other cities in the County, the City of West Palm Beach has a population of nearly 108,000 and 426 homeless people.
-Delray Beach has a lower ratio of homeless to non-homeless individuals compared to the City of West Palm Beach, but the number is higher than the county's ratios.
+Delray Beach has a lower ratio of homeless to non-homeless individuals compared to the City of West Palm Beach, but the number is higher than the County's ratios.
 The City, its local strategic partners, and Palm Beach County continue to coordinate to assist individuals and families, both to prevent homelessness and to provide aid to those who are.
-Table HCE-11 lists the strategic partners who are helping the homeless.
+Table HCE-K lists the strategic partners who are helping the homeless.

-Table HCE-10 Point in Time Study
+Table HCE-J Point in Time Study

-Homeless Data Delray Beach West Palm Beach Palm Beach County
+Homeless Delray West Palm

+Data Beach Palm Beach

+Beach County

 Population 68,750 108,000 1,471,150

-Number of homeless people 110 426 1,080
+Number of 110 426 1,080

+homeless

+people

 Percentage 0.16% 0.39% 0.07%

+Source: 2017 and 2 2018 Point in n Time Study